 Nothing compares to the time efficiency, privacy and pure convenience of traveling aboard a private jet.
 Arrive at the airport.
-Go to the plane.
-The crew loads your luggage.
+Guide yourself onto the plane as the crew loads your luggage.
 Your shoes stay on.
 Personal items remain private — including electronics.
 Then, you board.
 Ready for departure, captain.
 But what is the best way to access that convenience?

 Conventional wisdom says that aircraft ownership only makes financial sense when you fly 350 hours, or more, annually.
 Fortunately, aviation offers numerous other ways to access private aircraft, with many of these options providing a lower barrier of entry and without most of the complexities that accompany outright ownership.